How Jose Mourinho became ‘The Special One’

 Mourinho's favorite player?

 - Cristiano Ronaldo, Karim Benzema, Zlatan Ibrahimovic and Didier Drogba.
-They make you feel like
+They make you feel like a genius."

 Who did